You have decided to pay it forward.Maybe a nonprofit or religious organization made a difference in your life, and you want to help others.

 Whatever your reason, volunteering your time can be a personally fulfilling experience.

 There are lots of need for volunteers; and lots of people giving their time.
-More than 62.6 million Americans (or 1 in 4) volunteered for good causes in 2015, according to the U.S. Bureau of Labor Statistics.
+More than 62.6 million Americans (or 1 in 4) volunteered for good causes, according to the U.S. Bureau of Labor Statistics.

 The estimated value of this volunteer service is nearly $173 billion, based on an estimate of the average value of a volunteer hour.